 Social media is not a free-for-all; anything goes environment.
 There are real people listening to what you are putting out there and what you say needs to adhere to your brands personality and philosophy.

-Just because you are offline and can’t check your online reputation does not mean that your online presence is safely tucked in bed.
-People are talking and commenting about you even when you are not listening.
+Just because you are offline and can’t check your online reputation does not mean that your online presence is

 In the same way that ignoring people who are talking to you in person is rude; it is equally bad form when you don’t respond to what people are saying online, especially if they are seeking a legitimate response to a problem.

 Just because the receptionist has a Facebook profile, and is on it all day, does not mean that she (or he) is qualified to handle your brands online persona.
 Accountability stops with you.
 Ensure that all staff are able to adequately communicate on your brands behalf.

 Stop looking for ways to earn a buck and get famous.
 Striking the balance between sales and relationships is vital especially when your audience has the ability to make or break your brand with just 140 characters.

 How to make sure this never happens to you